mikko-ahonen/mikko-ahonen.github.io/_posts/2023-08-29-data-modeling.md

 We chose the iterative approach, because we knew that a comprehensive and detailed logical data model would take several years to finish, and we did not have that time.

+When possible, we also identified and collected the reference data that could be used to formally define the value set for the attribute.
+There was both internal and external reference data.

 Because we developed the logical data model iteratively, our integrations needed to support iterative approach as well.
 For this purpose, we developed our own Domain-Specific Language (DSL) that was used to define the integration